CristinaHSansaloni/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 A classic game - Rock, Paper, Scissors!
 Choose one of the three choices and see if you can beat the computer.
 The chance is random!

+- Vanilla JavaScript

+Inspired from developedbyed and freecodecamp